unni-krishnan-95/copy/_posts/2017-01-07-sans-2016-holiday-hack-challenge.md

 For this part I decided to open the APK in [jadx](https://github.com/skylot/jadx).

-Once I downloaded and installed jadx, I ran the following code to get the GUI and just used the GUI to open the SnataGram APK.
+Once I downloaded and installed jadx, I ran the following command to start up the GUI, and then opened the SnataGram APK.

 ```console
 root@kali:~/jadx/build/jadx# bin/jadx-gui lib/jadx-core-0.6.1.jar
 ```
-I decided to analyze the __com.northpolewonderland.santagram__ location for the password and username.
+I started off with analyzing the __com.northpolewonderland.santagram__ location for the password and username.
 Sure enough, in the __SplashScreen__ source code, we can find the Username and Password.

 <a href="/images/hh8.png"><img src="/images/hh8.png"></a>